Nadhiya

-Zareena Moidu, known by her stage name Nadhiya Moidu or simply Nadhiya, is an Indian actress who predominantly appears in Tamil, Malayalam and Telugu films.
+Zareena Moidu, known by her stage name Nadhiya Moidu (in Malayalam) or simply Nadhiya (in Tamil and Telugu), is an Indian actress who predominantly appears in Tamil, Malayalam and Telugu films.
 She made her debut in the 1984 Malayalam film Nokketha Doorathu Kannum Nattu for which she won Filmfare Award for Best Actress – Malayalam.

 She made her comeback in 2004 in Tamil films with M. Kumaran S/O Mahalakshmi, and received critical acclaim for her performance.
 In 2013, she received critical acclaim in Telugu cinema for both the roles she played, as Prabhas's mother in the film Mirchi and for playing a stubborn aunt in Attarintiki Daredi.
 For the latter, she received the Nandi Award for Best Supporting Actress for her performance.

 Early life

-Nadiya was born to Malayali parents and spent her childhood in Sion, Mumbai.
+Nadiya was born to Malayali Muslim parents and spent her childhood in Sion, Mumbai.
 She had her primary education from The J.B Vachha High School for Parsi Girls, Mumbai, and her pre-university degree from Sir Jamsetjee Jeejebhoy School of Art.
 She couldn't continue her college studies after that as she became busy with movies by then.
 She earned her associate degree in Media Management and B.A. in Communication Arts - Radio & Television, while living in the United States.